Validating your app’s Metal shader usage

 Overview

-To ensure you see the most up-to-date debug information, set your app’s deployment target to the matching OS version, even if temporarily.
+To ensure you see the most up-to-date debug information, set your app’s deployment target to the matching OS version, even if only temporarily.
 You can change the deployment target in the Xcode project settings.
 If you change the deployment target temporarily, remember to change it back before deploying your app.

 For more information, see the WWDC20 video Debug GPU-side errors in Metal and the WWDC21 video Discover Metal debugging, profiling, and asset creation tools.